fabianfassnacht/QGIS_Tutorial_2/QGIS_Tutorial_2.md

 ![Figure 4: Double-click the Shapefile layer](Figure_03.png)

+**Figure 4: Double-click the Shapefile layer**

 This will open a new window as displayed in Figure 5 with many functionalities.
 In this tutorial we will focus on the options to adapt the visualization settings of the vector file. **To open the corresponding tab in the window select the tab "Symbology"** (the corresponding tab may have also been opened as standard setting).

 ![Figure 5: The properties window with the "Symbology" tab activated.
 The latter allows to modify the the visual appearance of the vector file in numerous ways](Fig_03.png)

+**The properties window with the "Symbology" tab activated.
+The latter allows to modify the the visual appearance of the vector file in numerous ways**

 We will now explore five options to adapt the visual appearance of the shapefile.
 Everytime we conducted a change and want to see the effects on the visualization in the main QGIS window we have to first confirm our choice by clicking "apply" and then press "ok" to close the "properties" dialogue window.
 We can later return to the properties dialogue by repeating the steps described above, that is by double-clicking the shapefile-layer as indicated in Figure 4 or by performing a right-click and selecting "Properties".
 The first adaptation that we will try out is to change the colour of the whole Shapefile.
 In order to do this

 **first click the area marked with "1" in Figure 6.
 This will change the available options in the tab.
 Then click "Fill color"-area marked with "2".
 A new window will open from which you can select any colour you want.
 Select a colour, press "OK", then "Apply" and "OK" again.**